 The UK recently announced a new High Potential Individual visa as part of its Innovation Strategy, aimed at “opening [the UK’s] borders to top talent”.
 The route will be open to “applicants who have graduated from a top global university” and will allow holders to live and work in the UK without the need for a sponsor.

-Further details about the new High Potential Individual visa are expected to be announced later in 2021, but here’s what we currently know.
+Further details about the new High Potential Individual visa are expected to be announced early 2022, but here’s what we currently know.

 What is the new High Potential Individual UK visa?

 The new High Potential Individual UK visa is aimed at attracting top international talent to the UK, prioritising people with the skills the country needs to meet its ‘levelling up’ agenda.
 The visa is aimed at the highly skilled and academically elite who can share their talents and make a positive contribution to the UK economy.

 Why is the High Potential Individual visa being introduced now?

 The British government aims to make the UK the “easiest country in the world for top Innovative Talent to enter” and to achieve that goal the High Potential Individual visa is being introduced.
 Distinct from existing skilled visa routes – such as the UK Skilled Work visa and Global Talent visa – the High Potential Individual visa will help top internationally mobile talent from across the world who demonstrate high potential to come to the UK and realise their ambitions.

 What is the eligibility criteria for the High Potential Individual visa?

 Very little detail has so far been published on eligibility criteria, other than stating that High Potential Individual visa applicants will need to have graduated from a “top global university”.

 That’s a big open question as to what defines a “top global university”, but institutions that appears on these lists are likely to qualify: